 - The ending of the book was unsatisfying because it left too many questions unanswered.

-- Eating fast food for dinner every night can be unsatisfying in the long run.
+- Eating fast food for dinner every night can be unsatisfying in the long run, both physically and mentally.

 Unsatisfying Synonyms